Canine Orchiectomy (Neuter)

 During your pet’s stay, we will keep him comfortable on a memory foam bed with lots of blankets, treat hypothermia with warmers, and continue IV fluids if required.
 He will have close supervision to assess and treat pain post-operatively; observe for signs of nausea associated with anesthesia and treat if needed.
 Our goal will be to have him up walking to go to the washroom and eating by later in the day.

 We will be sending home pain medications to help your pet’s recovery at home.
-These medications treat inflammation (Metacam) and nerve pain (Tramadol or Gabapentin).
+These medications treat inflammation (Meloxicam) and nerve pain (Tramadol or Gabapentin).
 Pain control is necessary for a successful recovery and comfort at home.
+Pain medications to be sent home will be decided upon the day of surgery.

 Thank You for Entrusting Us with Your Pet’s Care